San Francisco International Airport

-SFO is the largest airport in the San Francisco Bay Area and the second-busiest in California, after Los Angeles International Airport (LAX).
-In 2017, it was the seventh-busiest airport in the United States and the 24th-busiest in the world by passenger count.
-It is the fifth-largest hub for United Airlines, which operates out of Terminal 3 and the International Terminal.
-SFO functions as United's primary transpacific gateway.
-Additionally, SFO is a major maintenance hub for United Airlines and houses the SFO Museum that was created in 1980, the first museum in an international airport.
-It also serves as a hub for Alaska Airlines, which operates in Terminal 2.
+SFO is the largest airport in the Bay Area and the second-busiest in the US State of California, following Los Angeles International Airport (LAX).
+In 2024, it ranked as the 13th-busiest airport in the United States and the 36th-busiest in the world by passenger traffic.
+It is a hub for United Airlines, acting as the airline's primary transpacific gateway, and as a major maintenance facility.
+Additionally, SFO functions as a hub for Alaska Airlines.

-The airport is owned and operated by the City and County of San Francisco and lies in a ZIP code assigned to San Francisco.
-However, it is located outside of San Francisco in unincorporated San Mateo County.
-Between 1999 and 2004, the San Francisco Airport Commission operated city-owned SFO Enterprises, Inc., to oversee its business purchases and operations of ventures.

 History

 The City and County of San Francisco first leased 150 acre at the present airport site on March 15, 1927, for what was then to be a temporary and experimental airport project.
 San Francisco held a dedication ceremony at the airfield, officially named the Mills Field Municipal Airport of San Francisco, on May 7, 1927, on the 150-acre cow pasture.
 The land was leased from the Mills Estate in an agreement made with Ogden L. Mills who oversaw the large tracts of property originally acquired by his grandfather, the banker Darius O. Mills.
 San Francisco purchased the property and the surrounding area expanding the site to 1112 acre beginning in August 1930.
 The airport's name was officially changed to San Francisco Airport in 1931 upon the purchase of the land.
 "International" was added at the end of World War II as overseas service rapidly expanded.

+The “SFO” was derived from when the airport used to be called “San Francisco-Oakland Airport” but has since dropped the “Oakland” part of the name.